 - Surrendered capacity is capacity that Shippers with capacity allocations greater than their requirements make available for purchase by other Shippers, at the same or different ASEPs.
-If surrendered capacity is not allocated to a new Shipper then it remains with the original Shipper at the original ASEP. - In Stage 1 unsold capacity plus surrendered capacity is made available for allocation in the RMTNTSEC auction at the same specific ASEP.
-Any allocations under stage 1 either from unsold or surrendered capacity is neither a trade nor transfer as defined by the Licence. - In Stage 2 all ASEPs with unsold and surrendered capacity not allocated in stage 1 will be considered as donor ASEPs for Transferring or Trading that capacity to different ASEPs - Any unsold capacity allocated in stage 1, i.e. at the same ASEP, has been omitted from the table.
+If surrendered capacity is not allocated to a new Shipper then it remains with the original Shipper at the original ASEP - In Stage 1 unsold capacity plus surrendered capacity is made available for allocation in the RMTNTSEC auction at the same specific ASEP.
+Any allocations under stage 1 either from unsold or surrendered capacity is neither a trade nor transfer as defined by the Licence - In Stage 2 all ASEPs with unsold and surrendered capacity not allocated in stage 1 will be considered as donor ASEPs for Transferring or Trading that capacity to different ASEPs - Any unsold capacity allocated in stage 1, i.e. at the same ASEP, has been omitted from the table.

-2.2.
-Achievement of Objectives
+2.2 Achievement of Objectives

-As can be seen from the table above, the T&T methodology was successful in enabling additional capacity to be made available to Shippers.
-Where surrendered capacity was allocated; more capacity remained for the Daily Auctions.
-The T&T process stimulated secondary trading at Bacton, St Fergus and Teesside and in total 245,135,618 kWh of capacity was surrendered and allocated leaving this quantity of additional capacity remaining for the Daily Auction at these ASEPs.
+As can be seen from the table above, the Transfer and Trade methodology was successful in enabling additional capacity to be made available to Shippers.
+Where surrendered capacity was allocated more capacity remained for the Daily Auctions.
+The Transfer and Trade process stimulated secondary trading at Bacton, Easington, St Fergus and Teesside and in total 185,685,193 kWh/d of capacity was surrendered and allocated leaving this quantity of additional capacity remaining for the Daily Auction at these ASEPs.